ivuorinen/starred/README.md

 - [ElemeFE/element](https://github.com/ElemeFE/element) - A Vue.js 2.0 UI Toolkit for Web
 - [ElemeFE/vue-swipe](https://github.com/ElemeFE/vue-swipe) - A touch slider for vue.js.
 - [GimmyHchs/vue-charts](https://github.com/GimmyHchs/vue-charts) - Base on Vue2.0 wrapper for ChartJs.
 (Deprecated)
+- [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
+Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
 - [airyland/vux](https://github.com/airyland/vux) - Mobile UI Components based on Vue & WeUI
 - [amir20/dozzle](https://github.com/amir20/dozzle) - Realtime log viewer for docker containers.